OriginProtocol/origin/README.md

 3. `docker volume prune`
 4. `./install.sh -e origin`

+### Elasticsearch fails to start with virtual memory error

+The development stack includes an Elasticsearch container which may require an increase in the mmap counts for your OS.
+On Linux this can be achieved by running:

+	sysctl -w vm.max_map_count=262144

+For more information, see this [link.](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html)

 ### Port errors

 The environment requires a number of ports to be free on your machine (3000, 5000, 5002, 8080, 8081 and 8545).
 If one of these ports isn't available spinning up the development environment may fail.